rspraymond/wp-discord/wp-discord/README.txt

 = 0.4.0 =
 * Use bot name and avatar when posting to channel.
 * Improve plugin localization
+* Fix issue with guild channels not being retrieved

 = 0.3.7 =
 * Validate Snowflake ID fields.